 But even a breathing pocket often isn't enough to save the life of a trench collapse victim.
 A cubic yard of soil weights about 2700 pounds, the weight of a mid-sized automobile.
-A trench collapse may contain three to five cubic feet of soil.
+A trench collapse may contain three to five cubic yards of soil.
 Do the math.
 Even if you're only buried up to your waist, successful rescue is unlikely; you're probably going to die.
 I've written before about workers, like Mike Morrison and Willie Hodge who both died as a result of trench collapses, even though they were only buried up to their waists.

 My beef here is with the articles about Moreno's lucky escape.
 Not one of them (here, here, here, and here) mentioned that there is an OSHA standard that requires trenches deeper than 5 feet to be shored.